apache/druid/distribution/asf-release-process-guide.md

 5. Add the files to a PR to the src repo (https://github.com/apache/druid-website-src) for the release branch you just created.
 In the changed files, you should see the following:
-  - In `published_versions` directory: HTML files for `docs/VERSION` , `docs/latest`, and assorted HTML and non-HTML files.
+  - In `build` directory: HTML files for `docs/VERSION` , `docs/latest`, and assorted HTML and non-HTML files.
   - In the `docs` directory at the root of the repo, the new Markdown files.

     All these files should be part of your PR to `druid-website-src`.
     Verify the site looks fine and that the versions on the homepage and Downloads page look correct.
-You can run `http-server` or something similar in `published_versions`.
+You can run `http-server` or something similar in `build`.

-6. Make a PR to the website repo (https://github.com/apache/druid-website) for the `asf-site` branch using the contents of `published_versions` in `druid-website-src`.
-Once the website PR is pushed to `asf-site`, https://druid.apache.org/ will be updated near immediately with the new docs.
+6. Make a PR to the website repo (https://github.com/apache/druid-website) for the `asf-site` branch using the contents of `build` in `druid-website-src`.
+  - From `druid-website`, run `rsync -av ../druid-website-src/build/* .`, this overwrites assets/docs and doesn't delete docs from previous versions.
+  - Once the website PR is pushed to `asf-site`, https://druid.apache.org/ will be updated near immediately with the new docs.

-7. When the site is published, the release PR to `druid-website-src` can also be merged. `asf-site` in `druid-website` and `published_versions` on the `master` branch in `druid-website-src` should align.
+7. When the site is published, the release PR to `druid-website-src` can also be merged. `asf-site` in `druid-website` and `build` on the `master` branch in `druid-website-src` should align.

 ### Draft a release on github